arcaptcha-internship-2024/Amir-arcaptcha-intership-2024/notes/JavaScript Array Methods/README.md

 // 5
 ```

+---

 #### Array.prototype.findIndex(callbackFunction)

-The findIndex() method will return the **first element index** from array that pass the condition provided in the callback function.
+The `findIndex()` method will return the **first element index** from array that pass the condition provided in the callback function.
 If item doesn't founded, return -1.

 ```javascript
 const numbers = [4, 6, 8, 10];